ava-labs/avalanche-docs/docs/quickstart/blockchain-flow.md

 uses the Snowman consensus protocol.
 The P-Chain is used to coordinate validators and stake and also uses the Snowman consensus protocol.
 At the time of writing, the Avalanche network has ~1200 validators.
-A set of validators makes up a subnet.
+A set of validators makes up a Subnet.
 Subnets can validate 1 or more chains.
-It is a common misconception that 1 subnet = 1 chain and this is shown by the primary subnet of Avalanche which is made up of the X-Chain, C-Chain, and P-Chain.
+It is a common misconception that 1 Subnet = 1 chain and this is shown by the primary Subnet of Avalanche which is made up of the X-Chain, C-Chain, and P-Chain.

 A node in the Avalanche network can either be a validator or a non-validator.
 A